 Uranium mining in the Grand Canyon.
 On November 2, 2017, the U.S. Department of Agriculture published a report recommending that the administration lift a 20-year ban on uranium mining in the Grand Canyon watershed.
 The Obama administration enacted the uranium mining ban in 2012 after a thorough environmental review concluded that mining in the watershed could endanger the drinking water for 25 million people.

 Mining near the Boundary Waters wilderness.
-On December 22, 2017, the BLM issued a legal memorandum that concluded that a Chilean mining firm has the right to renew two leases for a Chilean firm’s proposed copper and nickel mining operations in the Superior National Forest near Minnesota’s Boundary Waters Canoe Area Wilderness.
-One year earlier, the Obama administration had denied the firm’s request to renew the expired leases pending a thorough review of the mining operation’s impact on the environment.
+On December 22, 2017, the BLM issued a legal memorandum that concluded that a Chilean mining firm has the right to renew two leases for a proposed copper and nickel mining operation in the Superior National Forest near Minnesota’s Boundary Waters Canoe Area Wilderness.
+One year earlier, the Obama administration had denied the firm’s request to renew its expired leases pending a thorough review of the mining operation’s impact on the environment.
 On January 26, 2018, the Trump administration canceled the full environmental review and announced plans to do an abbreviated environmental assessment of the potential impacts of mining on 1,200 miles of streams.
 On May 2, 2018, the BLM reinstated the mineral rights leases, allowing the Chilean company to resume exploration activities.

 Excluding the public from public lands

 Park fees.
 On October 24, 2017, Secretary Zinke proposed raising fees at 17 of the most popular national parks.
-Zinke claims that the fee increases are necessary to address the national park maintenance backlog, yet his proposal comes at a time when the Trump administration has suggested cutting the National Park Service’s budget by 13 percent.
+Zinke claims that the fee increases are necessary to address the national park maintenance backlog, yet his proposal comes at a time when the Trump administration has suggested cutting the NPS’ budget by 13 percent.
 In April 2018, Zinke backed off his proposal to increase fees by as much as $45 at certain parks.
 Instead, his department will institute a much smaller increase.